fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 # Vectorizing Texts

 When computers "read" texts, they aren't reading them the same way that humans do.
-Computers are actually "reading" texts as [string bits](https://groups.csail.mit.edu/mac/ftpdir/scheme-7.4/doc-html/scheme_10.html), wherein bits are data with binary [0,1] structure.
-This information provides the computer with instructions for displaying text, sound, or images; but this doesn't mean the computer understands the _meaning_ or _content_ of those data---at least not in the same way that humans do.
+Computers are actually interpreting texts as [string bits](https://groups.csail.mit.edu/mac/ftpdir/scheme-7.4/doc-html/scheme_10.html), wherein bits are binary code (1, 0).
+This information provides the computer with instructions for displaying text, sound, or images; but being able to process 1s and 0s doesn't mean a computer literally understands the _meaning_ or _content_ of these data---at least not in the same way that humans do.

-A key task of the researcher who wants to do a computational text analysis is first finding a way to convert the complexity of human language into terms that a computer can actually understand.
-This is what **natural language processing** means: converting human language to computer language such that the computer can read texts like a human would and thus produce meaningful text analysis.
+A key task of any computational text analysis is first finding a way to convert the complexity of human language into terms that a computer can actually understand.
+This is what **natural language processing** means: converting human language to computer language such that the computer reads texts like a human would.

-A central part of natural language processing involves transforming texts into vectors (or matrices).
-Vectors are objects that lend themselves to a variety of computational operations, making them an ideal data structure for running computational text analysis.
-Note that text vectors are quantitative representations of qualitative information.
-Below, we'll see how to vectorize texts and what kinds of tools can be applied once we make this conversion.
+To this end, natural language processing involves transforming texts into vectors (or matrices).
+Vectors are objects that lend themselves to a variety of computational operations in Python, making them an ideal data structure for running computational text analysis.
+Remember that text vectors are just quantitative representations of qualitative information---it's a translation of our texts into a format that our computer is able to read.

+Here's what this process looks like in practice:

 ![dtm_workflow](dtm_workflow.png)*Converting Texts to Vectors*

 Full disclosure: Computers need A LOT of help interpreting text as data.
-The vast majority of time that you spend on text analysis will be on converting or "cleaning" your text data, AKA "pre-processing."
+Trust me when I say that the **vast majority** of time that you spend on text analysis will be devoted to converting or "cleaning" your texts in **preparation** for analysis.
+We call this the "pre-processing" stage.
+It is a long stage.

 ---